SebastianRokholt/Full-Stack-Cloud-Dev-Capstone-Project/README.md

 - Install the IBM Cloud CLI and the cloud foundry plugin
 - Configure the `manifest.yml` file
 - `ìbmcloud cf push`

+### For other Coursera learners viewing this repository:
+If you're a fellow learner currently working though the IBM Full Stack Capstone Project, and you're looking at my repository because you're stuck with something in your own project, feel free to fork or otherwise make use of anything you find here.
+However, I would appreciate if you could leave the repo a star in return! ;)